sandalsoft/promptql-streamer/README.md

 The application now supports an interactive conversation mode using the PromptQL Python SDK.

-- When running the application (`main.py`), if no user prompt is supplied as an argument, the default prompt "Tell me what you can do" is used.
+- When running the application (`main.py`), if a user prompt is supplied as an argument, it is sent automatically to start the conversation.
+If no prompt is supplied, the user is prompted for their first input (the default prompt is not sent automatically).
 - The CLI dynamically accepts user input, streams responses as they are received from the PromptQL API, and displays a spinner (powered by Yaspin) while waiting for responses.
 - After each response, the application processes any artifacts and then prompts the user for the next input.
 - To exit the conversation, type "exit" or "quit" at the prompt.